shashikant70086/WebRemoteControlCarWithESP32Cam-/README.md

-# ESP32-CAM Wi-Fi Camera Car with Pan-Tilt Control
+# ESP32-CAM Wi-Fi Camera Car

 This project lets you remotely control a camera car using the ESP32-CAM.
 The car supports real-time video streaming over Wi-Fi, pan-tilt camera control using servo motors, and movement via dual DC motors driven by an L298N motor driver.